ythecombinator/lumberpack/README.md

 ##### Example

 Here's an example on how to fill your `config.json` file.
+Try it (:

 ```json
 {